marmelroy/PhoneNumberKit/README.md

 }
 ```

-If you need to parse and validate a large amount of numbers at once, PhoneNumberKit has a special, lightning fast array parsing functon.
+If you need to parse and validate a large amount of numbers at once, PhoneNumberKit has a special, lightning fast array parsing function.
 The default region code is automatically computed but can be overridden if needed.
 Invalid numbers are ignored in the resulting array.
 ```swift
 let rawNumberArray = ["0291 12345678", "+49 291 12345678", "04134 1234", "09123 12345"]
 let phoneNumbers = phoneNumberKit.parse(rawNumberArray)